 It’s been a week since Leeds GovJam, part of Global GovJam, the 48-hour collaboration event designed to kick-start innovation through providing solutions to public sector challenges.
-That’s more than enough time to get back to ‘normal’, the everyday, and to reflect on what was learned this year.
-I’ve been volunteering for Leeds GovJam and Leeds Service Jam since 2014, helping local hosts run these remarkable events.
+That’s more than enough time to get back to ‘normal’, the every-day, and to reflect on what was learned this year.
+I’ve been volunteering for Leeds GovJam and Leeds Service Jam since 2014, helping run these remarkable events.

 Being a jam helper has helped me learn loads about service design, design thinking and how small acts of creativity can create bigger change over time.
 So, what did I learn at Leeds GovJam 2016?

-Here are some things from Leeds GovJam that stuck with me this time around…
+Here are some things from Leeds GovJam that stuck this time around…

 - Dealing with ambiguity is a great thing to do.
 Each year the Jam launches with a secret theme upon which Jammers base their solutions to challenges facing the public sector.
 This year the theme involved an animation of circles.
 You can check it out here in the Global GovJam Secret Theme 2016 video.
 When dealing with ambiguity, it’s good to get going, as it says in the video, by ‘learning by doing’, ‘doing not talking’.